Psathi, Ios

 Psathi is a small settlement in Ios, Greece.
 It is located 8 km from Chora, the capital of Ios and 200 km from Athens.

-Archaeological Significance
+Archaeological significance

 According to Government Gazette No.161 B of 1995, the location shown on the map is considered an archaeological site.
-That decision was taken in order to preserve the remains of two ancient temples where today on top of them are built two churches, the remains of a Roman aqueduct and the remains of an ancient, proto-cycladic settlement and cemetery.
+That decision was taken to preserve the remains of two ancient temples where today, on top of them are built two churches, the remains of a Roman aqueduct, and the remains of an ancient, proto-Cycladic settlement and cemetery.